-AUTHORITY: Emergency Management Act 390 of 1976, State Fire and Safety
+AUTHORITY: Emergency Management Act 390 of 1976, State Fire and Safety codes, ACLS Bureau Operating Standards for Service Programs.

 I. Objectives

 A. Be prepared in advance to assist the elderly during a disaster or emergency situation.

 - B. Prepare in advance the elderly, family members, and caregivers for disaster or emergency situations. - C. To provide outreach and advocacy to assist older adults in accessing services and to address immediate short and long range needs. - D. Identify potential emergency situations and disasters that could occur in the service area. - E. Identify what community resources are available that might assist during a disaster or emergency. - F. Develop an emergency preparedness plan in writing. - G. Sustain services that assist elderly in re-establishing lives after an emergency.